 "If you need water or ...well, just say something."
 She fidgeted nervously, the motion comically exaggerated compared to her companion's stillness.
 "I don't really know how this works.
 I mean, if you have to brush your hair from your eyes or something, can you do that?"

-"You did not trap me like this for the sake of preserving your life, kunoichi," Itachi finally spoke, and his cold tone was enough to inspire the hairs on Sakura's nape to straighten.
-With some bitter humour, she noted absently that she was unable to will the action away.
-His gaze remained locked on the scroll.
+"You did not trap me like this for the sake of preserving your life, kunoichi," he said with the bite in his words and his cold tone was enough to inspire the hairs on Sakura's nape to straighten.

 Curious, and hopeful now that he was responding, she asked, "why do you think I'm doing this?"

 Outside the cave the sky was a gradient of light to dark blue, but the heavy clouds served well to obscure it.
 Only patches of the colours could be spotted.
 Itachi had moved his gaze in that direction.
 "You keep insisting it has to do with Sasuke.
-Because you love him."
+I am certain that is because you love him."

-"You are very deeply concerned with Sasuke," Itachi said.
+"You are very deeply concerned with Sasuke," Itachi corrected himself.

 "Have you decided you do not love him?"
 Sakura looked up to find that Itachi's attention had returned to her face.